-It’s Veteran’s Day, and while it’s important to thank a vet for their service today and take a moment to pause and reflect on the kind of sacrifices it requires to secure our freedom in this country, it’s also important to remember that for many vets, their battle doesn’t end when they step back on America soil.
+Let’s take a moment to pause and reflect on the kind of sacrifices it requires to secure our freedom in this country, and also remember that for many vets, their battle doesn’t end when they step back on America soil.

 For countless soldiers, the brutal reality of what they experienced first-hand in battle follows them home.